 This article and buying guide is for just that.
 We’ll review and compare our picks for the best golf simulators for putting over a wide range of different budgets.

-We have tested all of these golf simulators.
+We at Golfstead have tested and/or conducted in-depth research into all of these simulators.
 Some offer less features than others, but they all deliver excellent value for the cost.

 Our Top Picks For Golf Simulators For Putting

 Based on our own testing, research and experience, here are our top selections:

 - Exputt RG Real-Time Putting Simulator

 - Uneekor QED SwingBay Golf Simulator Package